 Mr. Stoddart began his career working for General Motors at the Oshawa Car Assembly Plant from 1989 – 1998, and then transitioned into the freight rail car manufacturing industry working for National Steel Car from 1998 – 2007.
 During his time at National Steel Car, Mr. Stoddart held positions of increasing responsibility, including Director of Process Engineering, Managing Director of Manufacturing Engineering, and Vice President of Engineering Services.

 Mr. Stoddart obtained his Professional Engineers designation in 1997 after graduating with a Bachelor of Science in Mechanical Engineering from Kettering University in 1994.

-Steve Trichka is vice president and general manager of the HybriDrive® Solutions business area for the Electronic Systems sector.
+Steve Trichka is vice president and general manager of the Power & Propulsion Solutions business area for the Electronic Systems sector.
 This business area delivers electric propulsion and power management products and solutions that advance vehicle mobility, efficiency and capability in the heavy-duty transit, marine, rail and defense markets.
-He also serves on the board of directors for CALSTART, a non-profit organization that works with business, fleets, and government to develop and implement clean, efficient transportation solutions.

 Steve joined BAE Systems in 2004 and previously served as vice president and chief counsel for the former Platform Solutions sector.
 Before joining BAE Systems, he was senior vice president and general counsel of IIT Research Institute/Alion Science & Technology Corporation, and senior counsel and corporate EH&S counsel with Science Applications International Corporation, both in the Washington, D.C. area.
 Steve began his career as a Judge Advocate in the U.S. Marine Corps, assigned to the Office of Counsel for the Commandant in Washington, D.C. and Camp Pendleton, California, where he concentrated on government contracts and environmental compliance issues.